pfrazee/electron-app-env/README.md

 ### URL Scheme

-EAppEnvu introduces the `app:` scheme using [electron's protocol api](http://electron.atom.io/docs/v0.36.5/api/protocol/).
+EAppEnv introduces the `app:` scheme using [electron's protocol api](http://electron.atom.io/docs/v0.36.5/api/protocol/).
-This scheme integrates with EAppEnv's service-registry to route requests to the active applications.
+This scheme integrates with EAppEnv's app-registry to route requests to the active applications.

 The scheme is very simple:

 ```
-app-url        = "app:" <app-identifier> "/" <path>
+app-url        = "app:" <app-id> "/" <path>
 app-identifier = [A-z0-9-._]+
 path           = [A-z0-9-._~:/?#[]@!$&'()*+,;=]*
 ```